-- A4.1 We will inform residents and stakeholders of Registered Communities that we subscribe to this Code and make them aware of its benefits.
-In particular we will: - a) Reference we are a Code Signatory in marketing material distributed by representatives and in legal documents issued to residents and potential residents of Registered Communities after we become a Signatory to the Code; - b) Display the Code Compliance certificate prominently at our Registered Communities; - c) Make the Code available via our website; - d) Make hard copies of the Code available to residents free of charge upon request. - A4.2 We will cease using or distributing Code material if we cease to be a Signatory or if the Retirement Community ceases to be a Registered Community.
+- A4.1 We will inform residents and stakeholders that we subscribe to this Code and make them aware of its benefits.
+In particular we will: - a) Reference we are a Code signatory in our marketing materials and legal documents; - b) Display the Code Compliance certificate prominently at our Communities; - c) Make the Code available via our website; - d) Make hard copies of the Code available to residents free of charge upon request. - A4.2 We will cease using or distributing Code material if we cease to be a signatory.